Pratica di Shadowing: How to manage your emotions - Impara a parlare inglese con YouTube

 Psychologists use this tool to identify where and how to intervene in the process that forms our emotions.

-That process has four steps:
+That process has four steps.

-first, we enter a situation, real or imagined, and that draws our attention.
+real or imagined, and that draws our attention.

-Then we evaluate, or appraise, the situation and whether it helps or hinders our goals.
+Then we evaluate or appraise the situation and whether it helps or hinders our goals.

-Finally, this appraisal leads to a set of changes in how we feel, think, and behave, known as an emotional response.
+Finally, this appraisal leads to a set of changes in how we feel,

-Each step of this process offers an opportunity to consciously intervene and change our emotions, and the Process Model outlines what strategies we might try at each phase.
+Each step of this process offers an opportunity to consciously intervene and change our emotions,

-To see this in action, let’s imagine you’ve been invited to the same party as your least-favorite ex and their new partner.
+let's imagine you've been invited to the same party as your least favourite ex and their new partner.

 Your first strategy could be avoiding the situation altogether by skipping the party.

-But if you do attend, you could also try modifying the situation by choosing not to interact with your ex.
+you could also try modifying the situation by choosing not to interact with your ex.

-If that’s proving difficult, you might want to shift your attention, maybe by playing a game with your friends rather than focusing on your ex’s new partner.
+maybe by playing a game with your friends rather than focusing on your ex's new partner.

 Another option would be to re-evaluate how you think about the situation.